UEFA Youth League quarter-finals: Sporting, Milan through; AZ-Madrid, Dortmund-Hajduk to come | UEFA Youth League

 Article summary

-Sporting CP beat Liverpool 1-0 to reach Nyon with one more match today and two on Wednesday.
+Sporting CP beat Liverpool 1-0 and AC Milan overcame Atlético 2-0 to reach Nyon, with the remaining two quarter-finals on Wednesday.

 Article top media content